Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added Disabler enemy, Disabled afflictions, and DisablingField trap
 - Fixed a major bug with Timed afflictions where they would immediately stop working after one turn.
 The bug was that the m_exhausted variable was not being set in the new Affliction constructor, thus it would inadvertantly cause the afflictions to be destroyed, and thus the values became garbage.
 The m_exhausted member variable is now set to false in the class declaration.
 - The Monster chase() function now works nondeterministically to add some randomness to their movements.
 Previously, they would consistently move in the same pattern which could block the player's path constantly.
+- Added IncendiaryInfuser enemy, Incendiary affliction, and ActiveFireBomb trap
+- Changed Monster extraDeathEffects to check for the Incendiary affliction